jjmchew/jjmchew.github.io/LS180/postgresql.md

     - typically implemented using a separate table (called a *join table*) which contains foreign key columns which reference the primary keys (id's) of each entity (i.e., implement 2 separate 1-to-many relationships)
     - e.g., `CREATE TABLE checkouts (id serial, user_id int NOT NULL, book_id int NOT NULL, checkout_date timestamp, return_date timestamp, PRIMARY KEY (id), FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (book_id) REFERENCES books(id) ON DELETE CASCADE);` : creates a new table 'checkouts' which references the id (primary key) of the users table and the books table

+- SQL style guide:  can use https://www.sqlstyle.guide/ [^17]

 ## setup